 1854 – After his death, slaves of John N. Steele, “of Indiantown” were transferred to “James B. Steele, son of James Steele of Henry…do grant bargain and sell unto the said James Steele…the following negroes to wit Joshua, Lucy, Daniel, Marshall, Hooper, Moses, Charles Littleton, Henry, John Nace, Mary, Elizabeth and her three children, Sarah and her three children, Jack Wesley and another, Margaret and her Son Isaac, Maria and Nancy her Child and Lilly all being Slaves for life…”

 1859 – Handsell was sold to John Thompson who is listed in the 1860 Census, age 73, farmer.
 The 1860 Slave Schedule listed John Thompson as the owner of 10 slaves.
+His mother-in-law, living with the Thompsons, was also a slave owner.
 During this time the underground railroad was most active.

 Harriet Tubman is known to have used the Nanticoke River and/or the Marshy Hope Creek as a route to the north.